MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 > -->
 >
 > > [!NOTE]
 > > Try out this example of [why `eval` is evil](https://microsoftedge.github.io/Demos/devtools-memory-heap-snapshot/example-07.html) to analyze the impact of closures on memory.
 You may also be interested in following it up with this example that takes you through recording [heap allocations](https://microsoftedge.github.io/Demos/devtools-memory-heap-snapshot/example-08.html).
+[Source files for the "Record heap snapshots" demo page](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-memory-heap-snapshot).
 >